thechoppergroup/scoutahead-public/_faqs/3--how-do-i-fill-out-a-review.md

 ---
-title: "3.\tHow do I fill out a review?"
+title: How do I fill out a review?
 order:
 ---

+Whether you're reviewing yourself or someone else, the process is easy.
+You read descriptive evaluation statements and then select a rating between 1 and 5 to communicate how strongly you agree with each statement.&nbsp;